cortesi/modd/README.md

 ### daemon

-Daemons are executed on startup, and are restarted by modd if they exit.
+Daemons are executed on startup, and are restarted by modd whenever they exit.
-Whenever a block containing a daemon is triggered, modd sends a signal to the daemon process.
-It's up to the daemon how the signal is handled - for example, a SIGHUP might cause a daemon to reload config without restarting, or it could simply exit, in which case modd will restart it automatically.
+When a block containing a daemon command is triggered, modd sends a signal to the daemon process.
+If the signal causes the daemon to exit, it is immediately restarted by modd - however, it's also common for daemons to do other useful things like reloading configuration in response to signals.

-By default, modd sends a SIGHUP, but the signal can be controlled using modifier flags, like so:
+The default signal used is SIGHUP, but the signal can be controlled using modifier flags, like so:

 ```